ayanonagon/talks/tryswift/BoundariesInPractice.md

 RemoteContentContainerViewController(provider: provider)
 ```

-^ By pulling out the stateful networking code into a container view controller, we were able to prevent our detail view controller into something like this:
+^ By pulling out the stateful networking code into a container view controller, we were able to prevent our detail view controller from turning into something like this:

 ---